jerdbeenbo/gc-rust/README.md

 ## Overview

-GCed-Rust is an educational project demonstrating a barebones mark-and-sweep garbage collector implemented in Rust.
+GC-Rust is an educational project demonstrating a barebones mark-and-sweep garbage collector implemented in Rust.
 This project was created to explore and contrast Rust's ownership and borrowing model with traditional garbage collection memory management approaches.

 ## Purpose